-Red Willow Trail System
+Take a journey on the Red Willow Trail System

-The City of St. Albert has lots to offer when it comes to the outdoor trail system.
-With over 85 kilometres of recreational trails, the Red Willow Trail system stretches down the river valley connecting to the City's major parks and neighborhoods.
-Everyone can enjoy the trails in a variety of ways, including walking, cycling, in-line skating and running.
+The City of St. Albert has a beautiful trail system that winds throughout its lush landscape.
+Covering 99.5 kilometres, the system stretches down the river valley connecting to the city's major parks, neighbourhoods, and urban areas.
+Everyone can enjoy the trails by walking, cycling, in-line skating, or running.